 Local Learning Community Arts Project with Killerton

 School Uniform

+Wearing school uniform is statutory.

-Girls: Grey or Black skirt, trousers or pinafore (winter) Blue & White checked dress (summer) White shirt or polo shirt Blue jumper or cardigan with school logo White socks Sensible outdoor shoes (winter) or sandals (summer)
+Girls: Grey or Black skirt, trousers or pinafore (winter)

+Blue & White checked dress (summer)

+White shirt or polo shirt

+Blue jumper or cardigan with school logo

+White socks

+Sensible outdoor shoes (winter) or sandals (summer)

-Boys: Grey or Black trousers (winter) or shorts (summer) White shirt or polo shirt Blue sweatshirt or jumper with school logo Grey or black socks Sensible outdoor shoes
+Boys: Grey or Black trousers (winter) or shorts (summer)

+White shirt or polo shirt

+Blue sweatshirt or jumper with school logo

+Grey or black socks Sensible outdoor shoes

-PE Girls & Boys: (in a named PE bag) Plain blue or black shorts Yellow T-Shirt (with school logo optional) Trainers Plain Blue or Black track suit
+PE Girls & Boys: Plain blue or black shorts

+(in a named PE bag) Yellow T-Shirt (with school logo optional)

+Trainers

+Plain Blue or Black track suit

-For Swimming you will need a swimsuit and a swimming cap, a towel and a bag to keep them in.
+For swimming children will need a swimsuit and a swimming cap, a towel and a bag to keep them in.

-School T-shirts and sweatshirts are available, together with back-packs, from the School Office.
+School T-shirts, sweatshirts and cardigans are available, together with back-packs, from the School Office.

 All items of clothing should be clearly named for easy identification if mislaid.

 Jewellery, make-up, temporary tattoos and nail varnish are not permitted with the exception of a watch and small stud ear-rings which must be removed or covered for P.E..
 Long hair must also be tied up.

 School back-packs are available from the School Office.
-We request that the front pocket is used for books only.